 Each school year, children are excluded from school for various medical reasons.
 This is done for the welfare of the child.

-According to the White County Health officer, teachers are required to exclude children from school who have any of the following conditions.
+Per the policies of the Frontier School Corporation, teachers are required to exclude children from school who have any of the following conditions.

-- 1. Elevated temperature of 100 degrees or higher, with or without other symptoms such as headache, sore throat, rash and other symptoms of communicable disease.
+- Elevated temperature of 100 degrees or higher, with or without other symptoms such as headache, sore throat, rash and other symptoms of communicable disease.

 - 2. Any undiagnosed rash.

 - 3. Any sore or inflamed throat.

 - 4. Discharging from ears.

 - 5. Other skin diseases.

 - 6. Inflammatory eye conditions (pink eye)

 - 7. Any undiagnosed cough (especially during epidemics of whooping cough and measles).

 - 8. Nausea and vomiting.

 - 9. Pediculosis and nits (lice).

 - 10. Diarrhea